Return to WIND

 Location: Online distance learning courses.
 The courses are asynchronous.
 Assignments can be done at any time during each week, but will require on average 3-4 hours of participation per week.

-Instructor: Gayl Bowser and Wendy Alameda, Wyoming Institute for Disabilities
+Instructor: Gayl Bowser, MS.Ed., and Felicia Arce, M.Ed., Wyoming Institute for Disabilities

 Capacity: 20 participants